IRCVLab/Yolov8n-for-jetson-traffic/README.md

 > There are some cases that GStreamer register "libgstnvarguscamerasrc.so" to its BLACKLIST.
 > With this situation, demo.sh will just stunned with no error message which makes you suffer.
 > To solve this problem, we should remove GStreamer cache.

+**Model Setting**
+- 5 classes to predict ('bus', 'crosswalk', 'left', 'right', 'straight'
+- There is only one Original model available

 ## Demonstration
 After running "startup.sh" please reboot your jetson for safety.